zcrabbit/PhyloInfer/README.md

 # Examples

-The following example shows how to simulate data from a given phylogeny tree with *50* tips
+In what follows, we presents one simple example on simulated data.
+First, we simulate data from a given phylogeny tree with 50 tips

 ```python
 # load modules